Here’s How We Extricate Ourselves From This Lockdown

 That approach, for reasons that have been written about at length elsewhere, might not work in the United States.
 Any system of meticulous testing and tab-keeping and temperature-monitoring, as has become ubiquitous at businesses and venues in China, would need to account for America’s libertarianism and its unique legal system.

-“As a public health professional, I think it would be a good idea to have to show proof-of-test results in order to go to a sporting event or restaurant, but as an individual, it’s a very intrusive idea,” said Redlener.
+“As a public-health professional, I think it would be a good idea to have to show proof-of-test results in order to go to a sporting event or restaurant, but as an individual, it’s a very intrusive idea,” said Redlener.
 “These are very fundamental struggles that we’re going to have to go through.”

 And even with that kind of meticulous testing, people will need to be more careful than ever.